Learning to Reduce Search Space for Generalizable Neural Routing Solver: Experiments

-For all problems, we generate synthetic instances following the methodology outlined in \citet{kool2019attention}.
-Specifically, we construct TSP test datasets with uniformly distributed nodes at six scales: 1K, 5K, 10K, 50K, 100K, and 1M.
-Following \citet{fu2021attgcn_mcts}, the TSP1K test set consists of 128 instances, while the larger TSP datasets each contain 16 instances.
-For the CVRP, we adhere to the capacity constraints specified in \citet{hou2022tam} and generate five test datasets with scales of 1K, 5K, 7K, 10K, and 1M.
-Each dataset includes 100 instances, except for CVRP10K and CVRP1M, which contain 16 instances.

-The optimal solutions for the TSP and CVRP instances are obtained using LKH3~\citep{LKH3} and HGS~\citep{HGS}, respectively.
-To evaluate cross-distribution generalization performance, we test on the TSP/CVRP5K instances obtained from INViT~\citep{fang2024invit}.
-Additionally, we validate the real-world performance of L2R using symmetric EUC\_2D instances from TSPLIB \citep{reinelt1991tsplib} and CVRPLIB Set-XXL \citep{arnold2019cvrplib_xxl}.
+\paragraph{Problem Setting} For TSP and CVRP, we generate synthetic instances following the methodology outlined in \citep{kool2019attention}.
+For CVRPTW, we generate instances following MVMoE~\citep{zhou2024mvmoe}.
+Specifically, for TSP and CVRP, we construct test datasets with uniformly distributed nodes at five scales: 1K, 5K, 10K, 50K, and 100K.
+For CVRPTW, we limit the test scale to 10K since existing methods consistently run out of memory (OOM) on larger scales, and each has 16 instances.
+For CVRP(TW), we adhere to the capacity settings in \citet{hou2022tam}.
+For TSP, following \citep{fu2021attgcn_mcts}, the TSP1K test set consists of 128 instances, while the larger scales each contain 16 instances.
+For CVRP, each dataset contains 100 instances for scales with $\textless$ 10K nodes~\citep{hou2022tam} and 16 instances for scales with $\geq$ 10K nodes.
+To evaluate cross-distribution generalization, we test L2R on the TSP/CVRP5K instances obtained from \citep{fang2024invit} and three benchmark datasets: (1) symmetric EUC\_2D instances from TSPLib \citep{reinelt1991tsplib} (1K$\leq N \leq$ 100K); (2) CVRPLib Set-XXL \citep{arnold2019cvrplib_xxl} (3K$\leq N \leq$ 30K), and (3) 8th DIMACS Implementation Challenge~\citep{dimacs} (10K$\leq N \leq$ 10M).

 \paragraph{Model \& Training Setting} For all experiments, we use an embedding dimension of $128$ and a feed-forward layer dimension of $512$.
-To enhance geometric pattern recognition in VRPs, we integrate scale and distance information into the attention mechanism (see \cref{append:aafm} for implementation details).
+To enhance geometric pattern recognition in VRPs, we adopt the attention mechanism introduced by \citet{zhou2024icam}.
 The local construction model employs $6$ attention layers.
-Consistent with \citet{kool2019attention}, we set the clipping parameter $\xi = 10$ in \cref{eq:u_calculated_reduction} and \cref{eq:u_calculated_local}.
-The hyperparameter $k$ is configured as $20$ for TSP and $50$ for CVRP.
-All experiments are conducted on a single NVIDIA GeForce RTX 3090 GPU (24GB memory).
+We set the clipping parameter $\xi = 10$~\citep{kool2019attention}.
+The hyperparameter $k$ is configured as $20$ for TSP, $50$ for CVRP, and $15$ for CVRPTW.